 As the name suggests, one of the most important clauses in these types of leases is the one that relates to the responsibility for the repair of the property.
 This obligation rarely varies from tenant to tenant, and normally involves ensuring that the property is maintained to a ‘tenantable’ standard.

-Ensuring the property is at the standard of a ‘tenantable’ condition is often a higher bar than what the court might deem is necessary, and therefore you are held to more stringent requirements when it comes to repairing and maintaining your property.
+Ensuring the property is at the standard of a ‘tenantable’ condition is often a higher standard than what the court might deem is necessary, and therefore you are held to more stringent requirements when it comes to repairing and maintaining your property.

 Maintenance of structure and roof

-As a tenant, one of your biggest concerns will probably be the maintenance and repair of the roof of the property, as this can often be quite a costly and time consuming procedure to be involved in.
+As a tenant, one of your biggest concerns with an FRI lease will probably be the maintenance and repair of the roof of the property, as this can often be quite a costly and time consuming procedure to be involved in.
 If a surveyor has examined the property, they will have examined the roof themselves, and so you will be able to get information on the structure of the roof and its durability should you have had any concerns previously.